 For each partner MC system to which the MC service user is permitted to migrate, the configuration parameters should include:

-- Application identity of that MC system
+- Application identity of that MC system.

 NOTE: The application identity of the MC system is the domain portion of the MC service IDs for whom the system is primary.

-- List of PLMN(s) within which migration to that that partner MC system can be achieved.
+- List of PLMN(s) within which migration to that that partner MC system can be achieved;

 - Configuration information necessary for access to relevant entities in that MC system, such as URIs or IP addresses and signalling plane identities with which those relevant entities in that MC system can be reached, and the relevant access credentials needed.

-- Whether MCPTT private calls are permitted while migrated to that partner MC system.
+- Whether MCPTT private calls are permitted while migrated to that partner MC system:

 - List of MC service users to whom MCTT private calls may be made while migrated to that partner MC system.
-This may include MC service users from different MC systems, which would require an interconnection call to be made from the partner system.
+This may include MC service users from different MC systems, which would require an interconnection call to be made from the partner system;